It’s a reality many people grapple with every day: they want and need the help of a therapist but can’t afford to pay for the therapist’s services.

 Kayenta Therapy is more than attuned to this reality; and is responding by offering low-cost therapy in Las Vegas for only $30 per session.
 With four pre-paid sessions, Kayenta makes the offer even more enticing by extending a $20 discount making it only $100 total.

 You might be like many Americans who cannot afford mental health treatment, even if you carry insurance.
 Research by SAMHSA underscores this unfortunate reality – and in striking terms.

 For example, one study found that 45.6 million Americans age 18 and up suffered from a mental illness.
 This finding alone is significant since they represent nearly 20 percent of the adult population.
 And the news got worse: less than 40 percent who ascertained a need for treatment actually sought it.
 Their reasons:

-The student therapists at Kayenta work with people of all genders and sexual orientations.
-And there are English and Spanish speaking student therapists available, too.
+The graduate student therapists at Kayenta work with people of all genders and sexual orientations.
+And there are English and Spanish speaking graduate student therapists available, too.

 You can discover how Kayenta has made low-cost therapy in Las Vegas a new reality when you call 702-438-7800.
 Make an appointment with a graduate student therapist – and begin to forge a new and healthier reality for yourself.